vjjan91/eBirdOccupancy/README.md

 ## Attribution

+To cite this repository:
+Gupte, Pratik Rajan and Ramesh, Vijay.2022. _Source code and supplementary material for Using citizen science to parse climatic and landcover influences on bird occupancy within a tropical biodiversity hotspot_.https://zenodo.org/record/6501805.
+To cite the publication:
+Ramesh, Vijay, Gupte, Pratik Rajan, Tingley, Morgan W, Robin, VV, DeFries, Ruth S. 2022. _Using citizen science to parse climatic and landcover influences on bird occupancy within a tropical biodiversity hotspot_.
+Ecography.

+## Contact information

-Please contact the following in case of interest in the project.
+Please contact the following in case of interest.

 [Vijay Ramesh (lead author)](https://evolecol.weebly.com/)
 PhD student, Columbia University